rahul96rajan/step-by-step-R/README.md

 # A Step-by-Step Basic Introduction to R

-If you prefer full length video, please consider watching [R Programming Tutorial - Learn the Basics of Statistical Computing](https://www.youtube.com/watch?v=_V8eKsto3Ug&t=3147s).
+If you prefer the full length video, consider watching [R Programming Tutorial - Learn the Basics of Statistical Computing](https://www.youtube.com/watch?v=_V8eKsto3Ug&t=3147s).

 This repo is a documented walkthrough of the above linked tutorial.